Faisal-khann/Churn_Analysis/README.md

 # Introduction to Churn Analysis

-<em>Analyzing customer behavior and churn patterns to enhance retention strategies and business performance using SQL, Python, and Power BI..</em>
+<em>Analyzing customer behavior and churn patterns to enhance retention strategies and business performance using SQL, Python, Power BI and Prediction Modeling.</em>

 ---